FrostyX/infra-docs/docs/sysadmin-guide/sops/hubs.rst

   content is lost).
 System service: ``redis``.
 - a MongoDB server used to store the contents of the activity feeds.
 It's JSON data, limited to 100 entries per user or group.
 Service: ``mongod``.
-- a Flask-based WSGI server that will also serve the JS front end as static files.
-System service: ``fedora-hubs-webapp``.
+- a Flask-based WSGI app served by Apache + mod_wsgi, that will also serve the JS front end as static files.
+System service: ``httpd``.
 - a Fedmsg listener that receives messages from the fedmsg bus and puts them in Redis.
 System service: ``fedmsg-hub``.
 - a set of "triage" workers that pull the raw messages from Redis, process them